MicrosoftDocs/sdk-api/sdk-api-src/content/ole2/nf-ole2-olesetclipboard.md

 If you need to leave the data on the clipboard after your application is closed, you should call <a href="https://msdn.microsoft.com/18291a91-be7d-42ec-a44a-d1bbfb017c6e">OleFlushClipboard</a> rather than calling <b>OleSetClipboard</b> with a <b>NULL</b> parameter value.

-If you need to leave the data on the clipboard after your application is closed, you should call <a href="https://msdn.microsoft.com/18291a91-be7d-42ec-a44a-d1bbfb017c6e">OleFlushClipboard</a> rather than calling <b>OleSetClipboard</b> with a <b>NULL</b> parameter value.

 ## -see-also